slin30/wzAAhelper/README.md

 even with the very thorough instructions, this is a non-trivial task, and I strongly suggest using a Unix environment.
 In fact, I have not yet figured out how to make this work in Windows.

 **NOTE: I have also not verified that this will work smoothly on Corporate-owned equipment, even with local admin**

+**NOTE: This also seems to not work on the corporate network, or the guest network, likely due to port/service restrictions.
+Use your personal cell phone hotspot or an alternate secure network if you receive an unable to contact error**

 If you are on Windows 7, here is the official general process: